Real-Time Budget Alerts for AI Agents: Designing Cycles' Webhook Event System

 |---|---|---|---|

 Why not embed delivery in the runtime server?
 Webhook endpoints are external HTTP services with unpredictable latency.
-A slow endpoint or DNS timeout would add hundreds of milliseconds to the reserve/commit path.
-For a system designed to enforce budgets at sub-10ms latency, that's unacceptable.
-Even running delivery on a background thread doesn't help — thread pool exhaustion from slow endpoints would eventually affect the main request threads.
+A slow endpoint or DNS timeout can add hundreds of milliseconds to the reserve-commit path.
+The published v0.1.25.3 benchmark measured a reserve-plus-commit lifecycle at 18.4ms p99 on its stated hardware, so external delivery latency belongs off that hot path.
+Even a background executor needs strict isolation and backpressure to avoid resource contention with request processing.

 Why not embed in the admin server?
 Same problem, different magnitude.
 Admin API latency matters less (operators tolerate 200ms), but a webhook endpoint that hangs for 30 seconds ties up a thread pool slot.
 Multiply by 50 subscriptions and a burst of events, and the admin API becomes unresponsive for tenant management.